 Moving Forward After a Construction Accident in New Jersey

 If you have been hurt on the job and you believe that your accident could have been prevented with proper care, you should always speak with a legal professional about your case.
 Sometimes, corners are cut in construction zones, which means that there is always the possibility that you and others will be harmed due to the negligence of others.
 At Blume Forte Fried Zerres & Molinari, our attorneys have experience in New Jersey construction laws and are willing to stand by your side as you work toward a legal claim or workers’ compensation benefits that will help you get back on your feet.
-Please contact us as soon as possible to retain your rights at (973) 315-5522.
+Please contact us as soon as possible to retain your rights by filling out this online contact form.

 FAQ: How do construction claims for compensation proceed?